SORA

 Item Type: Article

 Additional Information: © 2024 The Authors.
 Published by Elsevier, Inc. on behalf of the Society for Investigative Dermatology.
-Under a Creative Commons license (http://creativecommons.org/licenses/by/4.0/)
+This is an open access article under the CC BY license (http://creativecommons.org/licenses/by/4.0/).

 Journal or Publication Title: J Invest Dermatol